ejpring/docker-centos-streams/samples/StreamsDevelopmentContainer/README.md

 If you need the Mongo database, you can install it in the container by executing this command at a Linux Terminal window at a command prompt:

     sudo yum install mongodb python-pymongo php-pecl-mongo

-### use the image on another machine

-If you want to use the image to create a container on another machine, you can store it as a compressed tarball on a network server by executing this script:

-    $HOME/git/docker-centos-streams/centos7-streams42-dev/storeDockerImage.sh

-The 'DockerImage.centos7-streams42-dev.tar.gz' file produced by this script contains the image produced by the 'createDockerImage.sh' script.
-It can be used with the 'docker create' command to create a container on another machine.